Title, Abstract, References, Appendices

 - Use abbreviations

-If a reader is intrigued by the title of a published paper, the next thing she will read is the abstract.
+If a reader is intrigued by the title of a published paper, the next thing they will read is the abstract.
 An abstract is a brief summary (around 150 words) that highlights the most important details of your lab report.
 It will include answers to the main questions that the report addressed:

 There are two facets to correct referencing.
 One is the format for citing details in your text.
 The other is the list of references (which may be termed References, Literature Cited, or another variation) at the end of your lab report.
 Be sure that every work cited within the text is present in the reference list and vice versa.